How to Install Peel-and-Stick Tile: Dos and Don’ts for Doing the Job Right

 DO use gentle heat for easier removal.

-Replace old peel-and-stick tiles before installing a new floor, backsplash, or wall to ensure that the surface is clean and smooth for the best results.
+For best results, replace old peel-and-stick tiles before installing a new floor, backsplash, or wall to ensure that the surface is clean and smooth.
 Newly installed tiles should also be replaced if they become loose, chipped, or broken, but the strong adhesive on the back of the tile can make removal difficult.

 To help prevent damage to the wall or floor behind the tiles, use a heat gun or hairdryer to apply gentle heat to each tile.
-The heat increases the flexibility of the tile and loosens the adhesive, making it easier to remove the tile from the wall.
+The heat increases the flexibility of the tile and loosens the adhesive, making peel-and-stick tile removal an easier task.
 A putty knife can help to break through stubborn adhesive without damaging the surface of the wall or floor, though the remaining adhesive will need to be sanded or scraped from the surface before the new tile can be laid.